-A bomber’s ball turret position is often looked at with fear in ones eyes, being suspended underneath a bomber with 30,000 ft between you and the ground.
+A bomber’s ball turret position is often looked at with fear.
+Suspended underneath a bomber, it’s the only thing separating you from a 30,000 feet drop.
 The turret was a small, cramped place to be, often operated by the smallest men available.

 From this position a gunner could cover virtually the entire underside of the aircraft with his machine guns.